tinyplex/synclets/site/guides/2_releases.md

 ## The philosophy of Synclets

-Synclets is designed around a few core principles:
+The Synclets project is designed around a few core principles:

 1. Be compatible with as many storage backends as possible, whether database-oriented, in-memory, file-based, or otherwise.
 No vendor lock-in!